Python, Perl: One-Liner Loop Functional Style

 testExpr and trueExpr or falseExpr (Python)

 This works because it exploits a particular behavior of how Python treats boolean sequences.
 In Python, x and y returns y if x is true.
 And, x or y returns x if x is true.
-This behavior is compatible with the mathematical sense of booleans.
-For example, mathematically x and y should be true if both are true, yet in Python if x is true then y is returned, and if y is true then this is compatible with the math sense, but if y is false then the whole result is also false, so it also satisfies the math sense.
+This behavior is compatible with the mathematical sense of booleans. e.g. mathematically x and y should be true if both are true, yet in Python if x is true then y is returned, and if y is true then this is compatible with the math sense, but if y is false then the whole result is also false, so it also satisfies the math sense.
 Similar is the case of x or y.
 The point here is that one of the element is returned, instead of a real True or False value.
 Therefore, in a twisted way this can be used as a conditional expression.

 result1= True and 4 or 5 # returns 4